- The managers have done a good job of sheltering investors from volatility over the long run

 The trio manage one other fund, which is run in a similar fashion to this one.
 That means they’re all focused on investing in the same way, with little else to distract them.
 They also have the support of the wider BNY Mellon team.

 We think the team is sensible, well-resourced, and has fulfilled the fund’s long-term aim of keeping volatility low.
-We think Andy Warwick brings a different perspective to the team and we view him as a positive addition.

 The team aims to make money in a variety of market conditions.
 They do this using a mix of assets that broadly fall into two camps.
 The first is called the 'return-seeking core'.
 It invests in assets the team think will provide long-term growth, such as shares and bonds issued by well-run, financially secure companies with a unique set of advantages over the competition.